jonborg/ThumbnailGenerator/README.txt

-This is an instructions manual for v1.1.0. of Thumbnail Generator
+This is an instructions manual for Thumbnail Generator

 ----------Added features for v1.2.1-----------
 - Thumbnail font is now locally loaded.
 Now is not required to have the font installed on PC.